SW Glove Supply Intelligence

 Monitor Glove Supply Conditions

-Get updates on raw material trends, price pressure, lead-time changes, and glove supply planning guidance.
+Get updates on raw material trends, price pressure, freight conditions, lead-time changes, and glove supply planning guidance.

-Sources: U.S. Energy Information Administration (EIA) - On- Highway Diesel Fuel Prices, International Energy Agency (IEA), Reuters, and relevant industry market indicators, supplemented by SW internal analysis.
+Sources: U.S. Energy Information Administration (EIA) - On-Highway Diesel Fuel Prices, International Energy Agency (IEA), Reuters, relevant freight and industry market indicators, and SW internal analysis.

 This page is intended for general informational purposes only.
 Market conditions and pricing indicators are based on recent available data and are subject to change.
 Customers should consult with their supplier contact for product-specific availability, pricing, lead times, and recommendations.